DucretJe/ducretje.github.io/docs/_posts/articles/2023-06-30-golden-image.md

 Therefore, we want to pin our versions and have a bot update them for us.

 However, there is another issue.
 If we want to do absolutely nothing, we must let the bot update the versions without checking on them.
-But this could lead to broken images 😱.

-I don't want to start my day debugging my golden image!
+But this could lead to broken images 😱 and I don't want to start my day debugging my golden image!
-{:.note title="💭 Note"}

 Therefore, we need to add some tests to check if the new version works.